SEP4Real/SEP4/Documentation/ProcessReport/process-report.md

 ### 4.7.2 MAL

 For MAL team, several deviations from the plan took place during the process of work.
 Initial plan was to mock the data while developing the models pipelines so that we can start experiments before getting real data from the sensors.
 After the meeting with supervisor and strict feedback we knew that we cannot generate the data in order to mock it, but we have to search for available datasets on the internet.
 Another deviation from the plan was that we wanted and thought that the only data we are going to use is going to be the real one collected from iot/frontend (the mock one only for experiments before real data coming in).
-Unfortunatelly, we had to change the plan again because the amount and variety of data was not sufficient.
-So plan changed to search for even more available, related datasets on the internet, which was a real challange since the datasets never had all required features.
+Unfortunately, we had to change the plan again because the amount and variety of data was not sufficient.
+So plan changed to search for even more available, related datasets on the internet, which was a real challenge since the datasets never had all required features.
 Than we had to glue those sets which also was not existing in the initial plan.
 The last significant change of plans was regarding the ml model.
-Initialy we were developing the model which were learning based on sessions but another type of model was needed as well - for instant predictions where the prediction is just based on the current sensor values and user raiting.
+Initially we were developing the model which were learning based on sessions but another type of model was needed as well - for instant predictions where the prediction is just based on the current sensor values and user rating.

 ### 4.7.3 Frontend